LibreBooking/app/doc/INSTALLATION.md

 # Fresh Installation

 ## Server Configuration
 In an **Apache** or similar server environment, some required modules for LibreBooking may not be enabled by default.
-The following modules (or their equivalents) are often not enabled as part of a standard installation but should be enabled for proper operation of the LibreBooking application:
+The following modules (or their equivalents) are often not enabled as part of a standard installation but should be enabled for the proper operation of the LibreBooking application:
 * headers
 * rewrite